rogerhyam/wfo-norm-solr/README.md

 # wfo-norm-solr

+__DEPRECATED__ This is now replaced by the code in wfo-plant-list repo

 System for presenting normative lists of WFO names - based on Solr index

 This is a replacement for an early MySQL based implementation